Nikita23072001/Remitly-task/README.md

 ### Installation

-This script requires Python 3.
+This script requires Python 3.x .
 You can install it using your system's package manager or from https://www.python.org/downloads/.

+### Clone repository

 ```bash
 git clone https://github.com/Nikita23072001/Remitly-task.git